Ed Sullivan Theater: Development and early years

 Hammerstein's Theatre was formally dedicated on November 30, 1927.
 The first production at the theater was Golden Dawn, which featured the American debut of Cary Grant (then known by his birth name, Archie Leach) as well as the first topless woman in a stage production in the U.S. The artist Joseph Cummings Chase designed 11 portraits of Golden Dawns cast members, which were hung in the lobby for the dedication.
-The theater was lavishly decorated with materials such as Czechoslovakian rugs, gold-colored mosaics, and stained glass.
+The theater was lavishly decorated with materials such as Czechoslovak rugs, gold-colored mosaics, and stained glass.
 New York Daily News critic Burns Mantle likened Hammerstein's to "a vaulted temple in free Gothic", while New York Daily Mirror critic Robert Coleman said the theater was "just such a playhouse as the father of American grand opera would have loved".
 Less successful was Golden Dawn, which ultimately lost money, even though it ran 184 performances into May 1928.

 After the end of Golden Dawns run, Arthur Hammerstein announced he would screen the Soviet film The Last of St. Petersburg at the theater, though approval of that film was delayed slightly by New York state censors.
 The next production to play at Hammerstein's was Good Boy, which opened in September 1928 and ran 253 performances through April 1929.
 Hammerstein's third production was Sweet Adeline, which opened in September 1929, weeks before the Wall Street Crash of 1929.
 Even so, Sweet Adeline managed 235 performances before it closed in March 1930.
 By then, Arthur Hammerstein had lost his wealth during the financial crisis, and he hoped to recover some of his losses by staging a hit.
 Another issue was the fact that the office wing was not profitable because an elevated railroad line ran nearby.
 The remainder of 1930 brought two major flops: Luana, which closed after 16 performances in September and October, and Ballyhoo, which ran 68 performances from December 1930 to February 1931.